AnswerDotAI/fastmigrate/README.md

 uv add fastmigrate
 ```

-To run all the tests, you also need to install the sqlite3 executable installed on your system.
+To run all the tests, you also need to install the sqlite3 executable on your system.

 ### How to use fastmigrate in your app